Gannon-University-CIS/final-project-cis355-fa23/Docs/Chat-Text.md

 ### Setup of Room List
 By using the **Get** http request we are able to obtain all of the chatrooms created.
 In comparison with the **Get** from _users_ this one doe snot have any `Role` requierments to view the list of all available chatrooms.

+### Room Authentication
+In order to enter rooms which you've been invited there are many ways but because if time I chose to make the user type the **id** and the **password**. if room exist and the password was set right then it `throws back the id`.
+Later on the Id will be used to get chat messages and send chat messages to a specific chatroom